-WARNING: as every DAC comes with a 7 days testing period (USA, New Zealand, South Africa, Australia and Poland - ask your dealer first), during this time it is not allowed to open the DAC.
+WARNING: as every DAC comes with a 7 days testing period (please to confirm it - ask your dealer first), during this time it is not allowed to open the DAC.
 The screws are protected with a seal.
 You have to decide, if you like the sound and you want to keep it.
 After the 7 days period expire - your DAC is a keeper, and you may open the hood.
 This does not invalidate the warranty, however - any modifications - no matter how small - invalidate the 5 years warranty.
-Changes, upgrades and mods must be pre-authorized in writing , even tube change.
+Changes, upgrades and mods must be pre-authorized in writing, even tube change.
 DACS returned during the test period with the seal broken will not be refunded and will be sent back.